This post may contain affiliate links. Please see our disclosure policy.

 Yes!
 In fact, I would encourage you to make the cake ahead.
 Like gingerbread cake, the flavour and texture improve over time.
 Waiting a day or so will give an even softer sticky ginger cake with a deeper ginger flavour.

-Quite a few of my friends request my Sticky Jamaica Ginger Cake when they come for tea or coffee.
-In those cases, I would cut into thick slices and pop on a plate.
-You can warm them slightly in the microwave for extra cosiness.
+I like to cut into thick slices.
+You can warm them slightly in the microwave to soften it a bit further.
 Alternatively, a slice of sticky ginger cake with warm custard makes a very delicious pudding.

 Other recipes you might enjoy: